vexchange/docs/src/pages/docs/v2/01-protocol-overview/04-glossary.md

 ### Core

-Smart contracts that are essential for Uniswap to exist.
+Smart contracts that are essential for Vexchange to exist.
 Upgrading to a new version of core would require a liquidity migration.

 ### Periphery

-External smart contracts that are useful, but not required for Uniswap to exist.
+External smart contracts that are useful, but not required for Vexchange to exist.
 New periphery contracts can always be deployed without migrating liquidity.

 ### Flash swap